Canon 1D X Mark III vs Leica SL2

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the SL2 has an electronic viewfinder (5760k dots), while the 1DX Mark III has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the SL2 has a higher magnification than the one of the 1DX Mark III (0.78x vs 0.76x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D X Mark III and Leica SL2 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the SL2 and the 1DX Mark III is in-body image stabilization (IBIS).
-The SL2 reduces the risk of handshake-induced blur with all attached lenses, while the 1DX Mark III has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The SL2 reduces the risk of handshake-induced blur with all attached lenses, while the 1DX Mark III offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the SL2 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).